Hederarch/ItB-Mod-Squads/README.md

 Feedback is preferred on the relevant channels of the official discord (or the specialized thread if that's still available): https://discord.gg/xRxPAb87JW

+Check the Issues tab for known bugs that are being worked on.

 ## What's Included
 This pack consists of 2 new squads and 1 new pilot.